Alex Rodriguez's Most Embarrassing Moments

 During Game 6 of the 2004 ALCS against the Red Sox, Rodriguez hit a slow roller between first base and the pitcher's mound.
-As Boston hurler Bronson Arroyo fielded the ball and tried to apply the tag, A-Rod slapped the ball from his glove.
-Derek Jeter, who was on first base, came around to score while Rodriguez advanced to second base as the ball rolled to shallow rightfield.
-The umpires huddled after the play and ruled that A-Rod's slap was interference, forcing Jeter to return to second base and nullifying the run.
+As Bronson Arroyo fielded the ball and tried to apply the tag, A-Rod slapped the ball from his glove.
+Derek Jeter, who was on first base, came around to score while Rodriguez advanced to second.
+The umpires huddled and ruled that A-Rod's slap was interference, forcing Jeter to return to second and nullifying the run.
 Boston went onto win the game and the series.

 It's a challenge for any New York athlete to stay out of the press, something A-Rod knows all too well.
-In 2006, Rodriguez was photographed sunbathing shirtless in Central Park.
+In 2006, he was photographed sunbathing shirtless in Central Park.
 A year later, he was spotted leaving a Toronto strip club with a "mystery blonde."
 Days later, an exotic dancer was quoted in the New York Daily News about A-Rod's preference for the "she-male, muscular type."
-A year later, Cynthia Rodriguez filed for divorce, citing "extra marital affairs and other marital misconduct" by her husband.
+A year later, Cynthia Rodriguez filed for divorce, citing "extra marital affairs and other marital misconduct."

 World Series Announcement

-Rodriguez's future in New York was a hot topic throughout the 2007 season.
-Agent Scott Boras had negotiation an opt-out clause after the seventh year of Rodriguez's record 10-year, $250 million deal signed in 2000.
+Rodriguez's future in New York was a hot topic throughout 2007.
+Agent Scott Boras had negotiated an opt-out clause after the seventh year of Rodriguez's record 10-year, $250 million deal signed in 2000.
 Though A-Rod had 10 days after the conclusion of the World Series to make his decision, his choice became public during the eighth inning of the deciding game between the Red Sox and the Rockies.
 While Boston won the game and the championship, it was overshadowed by Rodriguez and the curious timing of his announcement.